Since I took over as Managing Editor of SitePoint’s HTML and CSS content, I’ve been constantly on the lookout for new authors.

 Here are our top 5 HTML articles of 2014:

 - 10 HTML Tags You May Not Be Using

 - New HTML5 Attributes for Hyperlinks: download, media, and ping

 - Using Meta Tags in HTML: Some Basics and Best Practices

 Sass is probably one of the fastest growing topics right now.
 For many developers, Sass has become the new CSS, so traffic for Sass content is constantly on the rise.

-It’s true that our primary Sass author Hugo Giraudel is a tough act to follow, but our audience is at varying levels.
+It’s true that our primary Sass author Kitty Giraudel is a tough act to follow, but our audience is at varying levels.
 Here are some suggestions for Sass articles:

 - Write something that beginners would benefit from.
-For this, you don’t have to be a super-expert like Hugo!
+For this, you don’t have to be a super-expert like Kitty!